Asymptotics for the spectral function on Zoll manifolds: Introduction

-where $R(\lambda)=\mathcal O(\lambda^{n-1})$ as $\lambda \to \infty$ \cite{Wey12, Lev53, Ava56, Hor68}.
-This remainder term is sharp.
-It is saturated, for example, on the round sphere, $\mathbb{S}^n$.
-Indeed, it is saturated on any {\it{Zoll manifold $(M,g)$}}; i.e. a smooth compact Riemannian manifold without boundary all of whose geodesics are periodic with common minimal period.
-However, when the set of closed geodesics has measure zero in $S^*M$, the remainder, $R(\lambda)$, can be improved to $o(\lambda^{n-1})$~\cite{DG75}.
+The operator $\Pi_I$ plays a crucial role in studying both Weyl laws, since $\tr\Pi_I=\mathcal{N}(I)$, and monochromatic random waves.

-In this article, we study the asymptotics as $\lambda\to \infty$ of spectral projectors of the form $\Pi_{I_\lambda}(x,y)$, where $I_\lambda$ is an interval, centered at $\lambda$, with length uniformly bounded from above and below (or, possibly, length shrinking slowly with $\lambda$).
-These spectral projectors appear in the field of random waves as the covariance kernels of so-called monochromatic random waves.
-As with the properties of $\Pi_{[0,\lambda]}(x,y)$, the asymptotics of $\Pi_{I_\lambda}$ are intimately connected to the dynamics of the geodesic flow on $(M,g)$.
+We study the asymptotics as $\lambda\to \infty$ of spectral projectors of the form $\Pi_{I_\lambda}(x,y)$, where $I_\lambda$ is an interval, centered at $\lambda$, with length uniformly bounded from above and below.
+These spectral projectors appear as the covariance kernels of monochromatic random waves (see \eqref{e:cov}).
+The asymptotics of $\Pi_{I_\lambda}(x,y)$ are intimately connected to the dynamics of the geodesic flow on $(M,g)$.

-The most classical random wave studies occur on the round sphere, $\mathbb{S}^{n}$, and flat torus, $\mathbb{T}^n$ (see, for instance, the survey~\cite{Wig22}).
+The most classical random wave studies occur on the round sphere, $\mathbb{S}^{n}$, and flat torus, $\mathbb{T}^n$.
 In the case of the sphere,